reselbob/SimpleTemporalActorModel/README.md

-# temporal-signals
+# Understanding a Temporal workflow as an implementation of the Actor Model

-This project demonstrates how to use signals in a Temporal workflow.
+The project demonstrates how key features of the Actor Model map onto Temporal workflows.

+---

 To execute the code take the following steps: